How did St. Therese become known as the “Little Flower”?

 O Glorious St. Therese, whom Almighty God has raised up to aid and inspire the human family, I implore your Miraculous Intercession.
 You are so powerful in obtaining every need of body and spirit from the Heart of God.
 Holy Mother Church proclaims you ‘Prodigy of Miracles… the Greatest Saint of Modern Times.’
 Now I fervently beseech you to answer my petition (mention here) and to carry out your promises of spending Heaven doing good on earth…of letting fall from Heaven a Shower of Roses.
 Little Flower, give me your childlike faith, to see the Face of God in the people and experiences of my life, and to love God with full confidence.
 St. Therese, my Carmelite Sister, I will fulfill your plea ‘to be made known everywhere’ and I will continue to lead others to Jesus through you.
 Amen.

-There is also a "Novena Rose Prayer" on the back of the prayer card that is also very popular and said by many.
-The Society will be happy to give you a prayer card.
-Simply visit our Web site at /welcome/freegift.asp, or send us your postal address via e-mail.
-If you would like more for sharing with family, friends, neighbors, etc. they can be ordered the same way or through our Religious Items Page.
+There is also a “Novena Rose Prayer” on the back of the prayer card that is very popular and said by many.
+If you would to receive a St. Therese prayer card, they can be ordered through this website.

 Pray to our saintly friend St. Therese with the honesty and love of a friend and the simplicity of a child.
 This is what she taught us.
 These novena prayers are very helpful and express the devotion of many hearts.